 Getting Long-Term Disability (LTD) Benefits for Peripheral Neuropathy

-The process for getting long-term disability (LTD) benefits for Peripheral Neuropathy is not always as easy as filing a claim and collecting your benefits.
-Unfortunately, insurance companies are powerful entities, often driven by their own financial interests, and wrongful denials are all too common.
+The process for getting long-term disability (LTD) benefits for peripheral neuropathy is not always as easy as filing a claim and collecting your benefits.
+Unfortunately, insurance companies are powerful entities, often driven by their own monetary interests, and denials are common.

 Understanding Peripheral Neuropathy

 Peripheral neuropathy is a condition that occurs when nerves outside of the brain and spinal cord (i.e., peripheral nerves) are damaged.
 These peripheral nerves help send sensory information via sensory nerves to the rest of the body and are part of the central nervous system.

 Peripheral neuropathy can be caused by traumatic injury; infections; autoimmune diseases; and exposure to toxins.
 It can also be inherited from family members.

 However, the most common cause of neuropathy is diabetes.
 Additionally, although peripheral neuropathy may only affect one nerve and, therefore, only one area of the body, most people who have been diagnosed with peripheral neuropathy will have damage to multiple nerves.

 There are two types of neuropathy.
 If a person’s peripheral neuropathy affects one nerve, then it is called “mononeuropathy.”
 Likewise, if it affects multiple nerves, then it is called “polyneuropathy.”
 One common form of mononeuropathy is carpal tunnel syndrome.
 Nonetheless, most people who suffer from peripheral neuropathy suffer from a form of polyneuropathy.